Engagement Opportunities

 Canadian Occupational Performance Measure© (COPM©)

 Description: The Canadian Occupational Performance Measure© (COPM©) is both a patient reported outcome measure (PROM) and a patient reported experience measure (PREM).
 It focuses on the patient’s most important needs and measures the most relevant outcomes for the patient.
-It detects change in a patient’s self-perception of their task and activity performance over time, and supports evidence-based practice.
 The COPM© can improve the patient’s experience by supporting the clinician’s ability to establish a positive relationship with the patient.
 The COPM© is being implemented across the continuum from acute care to inpatient and outpatient rehabilitation.
 The COPM© is utilized to help patients identify their goals and rate their performance and satisfaction to support their recovery journey.
 The Toronto Stroke Networks (TSNs) are monitoring and reporting on the completion of COPM© to understand patient outcomes using standardized language and to support seamless transitions for the patient.

 Setting: Cross-continuum